sanbir/p2p-lending-proxy/README.md

     external;
 ```

-The P2pLendingProxy contract will get the reward tokens from Morpho and split them between the User and the P2pTreasury according to the client basis points.
+The P2pYieldProxy contract will get the reward tokens from Morpho and split them between the User and the P2pTreasury according to the client basis points.

-## Calling any function on any contracts via P2pLendingProxy
+## Calling any function on any contracts via P2pYieldProxy

-It's possible for the User to call any function on any contracts via P2pLendingProxy.
-This can be useful if it appears that functions of lending protocols beyond simple deposit and withdrawal are needed.
+It's possible for the User to call any function on any contracts via P2pYieldProxy.
+This can be useful if it appears that functions of yield protocols beyond simple deposit and withdrawal are needed.
 Also, it can be useful for claiming any airdrops unknown in advance.

-Before the User can use this feature, the P2P operator needs to set the rules for the function call via the `setCalldataRules` function of the P2pLendingProxyFactory contract:
+Before the User can use this feature, the P2P operator needs to set the rules for the function call via the `setCalldataRules` function of the P2pYieldProxyFactory contract:

 ```solidity
     /// @dev Sets the calldata rules